 What about the Netherlands?

-If we explore the Dutch culture through the lens of the 5-D Model, we can get a good overview of the deep drivers of Dutch culture relative to other world cultures.
+If we explore the Dutch culture through the lens of the 6-D Model©, we can get a good overview of the deep drivers of Dutch culture relative to other world cultures.

 The Netherlands scores low on this dimension (score of 38) which means that the following characterises the Dutch style: Being independent, hierarchy for convenience only, equal rights, superiors accessible, coaching leader, management facilitates and empowers.
 Power is decentralized and managers count on the experience of their team members.
 Employees expect to be consulted.
 Control is disliked and attitude towards managers are informal and on first name basis.
 Communication is direct and participative.

-The Netherlands, with a score of 80 is an Individualistic society.
+The Netherlands, with the very high score of 80 is an Individualist society.
 This means there is a high preference for a loosely-knit social framework in which individuals are expected to take care of themselves and their immediate families only.
-In individualistic societies offence causes guilt and a loss of self-esteem, the employer/employee relationship is a contract based on mutual advantage, hiring and promotion decisions are supposed to be based on merit only, management is the management of individuals.
+In Individualist societies offence causes guilt and a loss of self-esteem, the employer/employee relationship is a contract based on mutual advantage, hiring and promotion decisions are supposed to be based on merit only, management is the management of individuals.